 Use our organic compost to mix into your existing dirt when you need to retain water and provide structure to your soil.

 Our very popular planter mix is a 50/50 mix of our OMRI-listed organic compost and our clean fill sand for ready-made planter applications.
 To figure how much you need, just multiply the length by width by depth in feet and divide by 27.
 For example, if your above-ground planter is 20 ft long x 6 ft wide x 2 ft deep, you'll need just under 9 yards.

 Our humus is also excellent for water retention and saving, but also adds a wealth of nutrients to your existing soil to help your plants grow.
 Use it sparingly, and mix it well with your existing soil; it is very strong.
 Used as a seed topper, one cubic yard will cover approximately 2000 sq. ft. at roughly an eighth of an inch deep.

 We can carry up to 10 cubic yards of these materials per delivery.
 Each cubic yard of these materials covers approximately 160 square feet, two inches deep.

-We have tried to ensure that the colors in the pictures match the color of our material, but if you have a question as to the material's color, we urge you to visit our yard.
+We have tried to ensure that the colors/size in the pictures match the colors/size of our material; if you have a question about a material's colors/size, we urge you to visit our yard and see it yourself.